programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 	model.userData.site = site;
 ```

-Then we need to change all 6 of the createModel calls, so replace:
+Then we need to change all 6 of the createModel calls that are within the 6 different loader.load calls, so replace:
 ```
 	aibomM = createModel(gltf, 0.36, -0.01, parameters.materialColor, aibomG);
 ```